-Balaji Padmanabhan is the Anderson Professor of Global Management and an associate professor in the Information Systems Decision Sciences Department.
+Balaji Padmanabhan is the Anderson Professor of Global Management and a professor in the Information Systems Decision Sciences Department.
+He also served as the chair of the Information Systems & Decision Sciences department from 2013-2016.
 He has created and taught undergraduate, MBA/MS, and doctoral courses in areas related to business/data analytics, computational thinking, and electronic commerce.

 - ISM 6136 - Data Mining (graduate data analytics course)